-4. Agreements for the rental or use of university facilities by non-university organizations or individuals must be in compliance with university policy on the use of facilities by outside parties.¬† All contracts for the rental or use of university property and facilities must be signed or co-signed by the Vice President for Administration or his/her designee.
+4. Agreements for the rental or use of university facilities by non-university organizations or individuals must be in compliance with university policy on the use of facilities by outside parties.
+All contracts for the rental or use of university property and facilities must be signed or co-signed by the Executive Vice President for Finance and Administration or their designee.

-6. All contracts for software or services that require integration with central university systems or have impact on the university IT security risk posture require prior approval by the Vice President for Information Technology or his or her designee, regardless of cost to procure or value of the contract.
+6. All contracts for software or services that require integration with central university systems or have impact on the university IT security risk posture require prior approval by the Vice President for Information Technology or their designee, regardless of cost to procure or value of the contract.

-8.¬†¬†Students and student organizations may not enter into any contract in the name of or on behalf of the university or commit the university or any of its funds or commit the use of university grounds and facilities to non-university organizations or individuals without the prior approval and the signature of the Dean of Undergraduates or his/her designees or the relevant Dean in the case of graduate student activities.
+8. Students and student organizations may not enter into any contract in the name of or on behalf of the university or commit the university or any of its funds or commit the use of university grounds and facilities to non-university organizations or individuals without the prior approval and the signature of the Dean of Undergraduates or their designees or the relevant Dean in the case of graduate student activities.